Mrs. Sharon Benson

 She returned to the classroom as a substitute when the youngest of her 4 children entered 1st grade.
 This provided her with an opportunity to see many different learning environments and programs.
 She has subbed in almost all areas at the elementary level, including our behavior disorder, autism, and MOID programs.
 These many varied teaching opportunities enriched her teaching ability in many ways.

 She has a passion for educating, and developing a student's ability to think, process, and reason.
 Our program offers many opportunities for students to develop skills in creative and critical thinking, as well as applying many different problem solving strategies.
-She looks forward to working with the students from Taft and Sousa for many years to come.
+She looks forward to working with the students from Crismon, Pomeroy, and Sirrine for many years to come.